OSLC/lyo-adaptor-sample-modelling/README.md

 The repository contains
  * **toolchain-model** - A Lyo Designer modelling project that models 2 communicating OSLC Servers, together with their relevant domain specifications.
  * **adaptor-rm-webapp** - an OSLC server that serves Requirement resources.
-You can explore the server starting with its [Service Provider Catalog on localhost:8081](http://localhost:8081/adaptor-rm/services/catalog/singleton).
+See the project [Read Me](https://github.com/OSLC/lyo-adaptor-sample-modelling/tree/master/adaptor-rm-webapp) for instructions on how to run.
  * **adaptor-testing-webapp** - an OSLC server that serves TestScript resources, while consuming resources from the *adaptor-rm-webapp* server.
-You can explore the server starting with its [Service Provider Catalog on localhost:8082](http://localhost:8082/adaptor-testing/services/catalog/singleton).
+See the project [Read Me](https://github.com/OSLC/lyo-adaptor-sample-modelling/tree/master/adaptor-testing-webapp) for instructions on how to run.

 ![Toolchain Model](img/ToolchainDiagram.png)